sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Failed to get a new Let's Encrypt certificate for "%(domains)s". %(details)s.
-:Groups: process, failure, failure-critical, operational
+:Groups: operational, process, failure, failure-critical
 :From version: 3.40.0
 :To version: None
 :Description: None